-The Calgary Police Service (CPS) actively seeks volunteers to help with a variety of programs.
-Opportunities are available with the community police stations, district offices, Victim Assistance Support Team, and YouthLink Calgary Police Interpretive Centre.
+The Calgary Police Service (CPS) utilizes volunteers to help with a variety of programs.
+Opportunities are with the district offices, Victim Assistance Support Team, YouthLink Calgary Police Interpretive Centre and PowerPlay.

 Volunteer requirements